kcp-dev/kcp/docs/locations-and-scheduling.md

 Note: there is a missing bit in the implementation (in v0.5) about removal of the `state.workload.kcp.dev/<cluster-id>` label from namespaces: the syncer currently does not participate in the namespace deletion state-machine, but has to and signal finished downstream namespace deletion via `state.workload.kcp.dev/<cluster-id>` label removal.

+### Resource Upsyncing

+In most cases kcp will be the source for syncing resources to the workload clusters, however, in some cases, kcp would need to receive a resource that was provisioned by a controller on the workload cluster.
+This is the case with storage PVs, which are created on the workload cluster by a CSI driver.

+Unlike the `Sync` state, the `Upsync` state is exclusive, and only a single cluster can be upsyncing a resource to KCP.
+In addition, other clusters cannot be syncing down while the resource is upsyncing.

+A resource coordination controller will be responsible for setting the `state.workload.kcp.dev/<cluster-id>` label, to avoid race conditions on the same resource.
+However the actual creation of the resource will be triggered by the syncer when provisioning is detected on the cluster itself.
+The virtual workspace apiserver will assert that only the assigned `Upsync` target is allowed to make changes to the resource.

+A resource can be changed from `Upsync` to `Sync` in order to share it across multiple targets.
+This change will be applied by the coordination controller when needed, and the syncer will detect that change and stop upsyncing to that resource, while the virtual workspace will prevent race conditions until that change is fully propagated to the target.

+For more information on the upsync use case for storage, refer to the [storage doc](storage.md).